-Bank/Credit Institution.
+Description Covered by opinion Legal form(s) Bank/Credit Institution .
 A legal entity, which may be organized as a corporation, partnership or in some other form, that conducts commercial banking activities, that is, whose core business typically involves (a) taking deposits from private individuals and/or corporate entities and (b) making loans to private individual and/or corporate borrowers.
 This type of entity is sometimes referred to as a "commercial bank" or, if its business also includes investment banking and trading activities, a "universal bank".
 (If the entity only conducts investment banking and trading activities, then it falls within the "Investment Firm/Broker Dealer" category below.)
 This type of entity is referred to as a "credit institution" in European Community (EC) legislation.
 This category may include specialised types of bank, such as a mortgage savings bank (provided that the relevant entity accepts deposits and makes loans), or such an entity may be considered in the local jurisdiction to constitute a separate category of legal entity (as in the case of a building society in the United Kingdom (UK)).

-Central Bank.
+Yes.
+BVIBCs 11 regulated by the Banks and Trust Companies Act 1990.
+Central Bank .
 A legal entity that performs the function of a central bank for a Sovereign or for an area of monetary union (as in the case of the European Central Bank in respect of the euro zone).
+Not applicable.